Whispering Jack: Reception

-Initially, public interest in the re-branded former teen-idol was difficult to cultivate, and radio stations refused to play Farnham's album.
-Things however started to change after Sydney radio station 2Day FM played its first single, "You're the Voice", which was released in September 1986.
+Initially, public interest in the re-branded former teen idol was difficult to cultivate, and radio stations refused to play Farnham's album.
+Things, however, started to change after Sydney radio station 2Day FM played its first single, "You're the Voice", which was released in September 1986.
 Henceforth, radio stations began receiving requests for the song.
-Its television debut was on Hey Hey Its Saturday with Skyhook's Greg Macainsh providing bass guitar.
-"You're the Voice," peaked at No. 1 in Sweden and Australia, as well as being a Top Ten hit in some European countries: No. 3 in Switzerland, No. 6 in the UK, and No. 6 in Austria.
+Its television debut was on Hey Hey It's Saturday with Skyhook's Greg Macainsh providing bass guitar.
+"You're the Voice" peaked at No. 1 in Sweden and Australia, as well as being a top-ten hit in some European countries: No. 3 in Switzerland, No. 6 in the UK, and No. 6 in Austria.
 The song was written by Andy Qunta (Icehouse), Keith Reid (Procol Harum), Maggie Ryder and Chris Thompson (ex-Manfred Mann's Earth Band).

-Whispering Jack, released in October, became the highest-selling album by an Australian act in Australia, and peaked at No. 1 on the Australian Kent Music Report Album Charts for a total of 25 weeks.
-As of 2006, it was 24x platinum indicating sales of over 1.68 million units in Australia alone.
-The album was released internationally on RCA/BMG and peaked at No. 1 in Sweden, No. 3 in Austria, and Top 20 in Norway.
-In August 1988 it returned to the Australian Top Ten.
-Other Australian singles were December's "Pressure Down", which peaked at No. 4, February 1987's "Touch of Paradise" and September's "Reasons".
+Whispering Jack, released in September, became the highest-selling album by an Australian act in Australia, and peaked at No. 1 on the Australian Kent Music Report albums chart for a total of 25 weeks.
+As of 2006, it was 24× platinum, indicating sales of over 1.68 million units in Australia alone.
+The album was released internationally on RCA/BMG and peaked at No. 1 in Sweden, No. 3 in Austria, the top 20 in Norway, and No. 35 in the UK.
+In August 1988 it returned to the Australian top ten.
+Other Australian singles were December's "Pressure Down", which peaked at No. 4, March 1987's "A Touch of Paradise" and September's "Reasons".

-Farnham followed with Jack's Back Tour, an initial itinerary of eleven performances was thought to be enough considering they were up against tours by Michael Jackson and Billy Joel, but after high ticket sales, it was extended by eight more shows and use of larger venues.
+Farnham followed with the Jack's Back Tour; an initial itinerary of eleven performances was thought to be enough considering they were up against tours by Michael Jackson and Billy Joel, but after high ticket sales, it was extended by eight more shows and use of larger venues.
 At that time, Jack's Back Tour was the highest-grossing tour by an Australian act.
 John Farnham Band now consisted of Brett Garsed on lead guitar, David Hirschfelder on keyboards (ex-Little River Band), Macainsh on bass and Angus Burchill on drums.
-Farnham won six of the inaugural 1987 Australian Record Industry Association (ARIA) Awards for 'Album of the Year', 'Single of the Year', 'Highest Selling Album', 'Highest Selling Single', 'Best Male Artist' and 'Best Adult Contemporary Album'.
-On 19 July 1987, TV series Countdown broadcast its last show, the 1986 Countdown Music and Video Awards with Farnham winning the 'Best Album Award' for Whispering Jack.
+Farnham won six of the inaugural 1987 ARIA Music Awards for Album of the Year, Single of the Year, Highest Selling Album, Highest Selling Single, Best Male Artist and Best Adult Contemporary Album.
+On 19 July 1987, TV series Countdown broadcast its last show, the 1986 Countdown Music and Video Awards with Farnham winning the Best Album Award for Whispering Jack.
 In October 2010, Whispering Jack (1986) was listed in the book, 100 Best Australian Albums.
-In December 2021, the album was listed at number three in Rolling Stone Australia's ‘200 Greatest Albums of All Time’ countdown.
+In December 2021, the album was listed at number three in Rolling Stone Australia's '200 Greatest Albums of All Time' countdown.

-In 2011 Farnham announced a national tour to celebrate the 25th anniversary of Whispering Jack, including the album being performed in its entirety in track order.
+In 2011, Farnham announced a national tour to celebrate the 25th anniversary of Whispering Jack, including the album being performed in its entirety in track order.